vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

 1. Log in to Iconfont using GitHub or Weibo.
 1. Find "Resources → My Projects" at the top of the website, and click the "New Project" icon in the upper right corner.
 1. Set a recognizable project name
-1. Fill in `FontClass/Symbol prefix` with `icon-` (you can also fill in according to your preference, but you need to set this value to `themeConfig.iconPrefix` with an extra `iconfont` prefix)
+1. Fill in `FontClass/Symbol prefix` with `icon-` (you can also fill in according to your preference, but you need to set this value to `iconPrefix` in theme options with an extra `iconfont` prefix)
 1. Font Family please keep `iconfont`

 ![New Project](./assets/iconfont-new.png)